 Several organizations are already taking a leading role in reform, either at a global level or within their own regional or national research systems.
 The US National Academies of Sciences, Engineering, and Medicine has used its position as a respected source of advice and thought leadership at a national level to raise the prominence of evaluation reform on the agenda, while the National Academy of Sciences of Sri Lanka spoke about its aspirational role to be an honest broker on key topics with decision-makers.
-Newer institutions have also established credibility in this area, and both the Young Academy of Sciences spoke about their efforts to build relationships and credibility with national decision-makers, and to use these links to strategically draw attention to key issues.
+Newer institutions have also established credibility in this area, and both the Young Academy of Spain and the Zimbabwe Young Academy of Sciences spoke about their efforts to build relationships and credibility with national decision-makers, and to use these links to strategically draw attention to key issues.